MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

 **Applies to: Machine Learning Server, Microsoft R Server 9.x**

-The Evaluate Capacity tool allows you to test your own R code deployed as a web service in your own setup.
+The Evaluate Capacity tool allows you to test your own R and Python code deployed as a web service in your own setup.
 The tool outputs an accurate evaluation of the latency/thread count for the simulation parameters you define and a break-down graph.

 You can define the parameters for the traffic simulation for a given configuration or for a given web service.
 You can test for maximum latency or maximum thread count.